 Shavano Park Estates

-Shavano Park Estates is the second oldest community in Shavano Park.
-The Shavano Park Estates offers smaller lot sizes and a greater small town atmosphere than the more rural setting of Old Shavano Park.
-Shavano Park Estates, however, boasts the same quiet streets and exquisite homes amid natural beauty that is the hallmark of Shavano Park living.
-Shavano Park Estates receives its water service from the Shavano Park Water System.
+Shavano Park Estates is the third oldest community in Shavano Park.
+The Shavano Park Estates has a minimum lot size of 1 acre and boasts the same quiet streets and exquisite homes amid natural beauty that is the hallmark of Shavano Park living.
+It was developed in the 1970's and does not have a Home Owner’s Association.
+Shavano Park Estates receives its water and sewage service from the Shavano Park Water System.

-In the south-west corner of Shavano Park near the corner of Lockhill-Selma and Huebner, Shavano Creek is a collection of exquisite homes on 1 to 2 acre sized lots.
-The community was annexed by the City in 1999.
-The community has its own Housing Association and offers a sleepy suburban atmosphere.
-Shavano Creek receives its water and sewage service from the San Antonio Water Service.
+In the south-west corner of Shavano Park near the corner of Lockhill Selma and Huebner, Shavano Creek is a collection of luxury homes on .7 minimum acre sized lots.
+The existing community was annexed by the City in 2000.
+The community has its own Homeowner’s Association and offers a sleepy suburban atmosphere.
+Shavano Creek receives its water and sewage service from the San Antonio Water System.

 Huntington - Explore

-Nestled in the north-west corner of Shavano Park, Huntington is a luxurious gated community boasting one acre plus size lots.
-The area is a recent development of premier custom-designed homes that will eventually encompass 142 homes.
+Nestled in the northeast corner of Shavano Park, Huntington is a luxurious gated estate community boasting large acreage home sites amid majestic settings and stunning vistas, with the estate-sized lots positioned wide to insure privacy and create a palatial feel for each home site.
+The area is a recent residential development of premier custom-designed homes that will eventually encompass 142 homes.
 Huntington’s location near Loop 1604 and IH-10 is within minutes of restaurants and destination shopping in The Vineyard, The Rim, The Shops at La Cantera and Stone Oak.

-Huntington also features a distinctive front gate and clock tower, giving the neighborhood an elegant entrance.
-Huntington receives its water from the San Antonio Water System and not the City's own water system.
+Huntington also features a distinctive gated access and clock tower, giving the neighborhood an elegant entrance and a sense of arrival.
+Huntington’s water and sewer service is provided by San Antonio Water System (SAWS).